General information

 Selecting your defence date

-When scheduling your defence it is important to pay attention to the deadlines found on the Graduate Studies Academic Calendar.
-In particular, consider fee refund deadlines and convocation dates.
+When scheduling your defence, pay attention to deadlines found on the Graduate Studies Academic Calendar.
+In particular, check fee refund deadlines and convocation dates.
 Remember, you may need a month or more to finish revisions.
 Also pay attention to University closures, especially around holidays as these will add to MGO's processing time for your approvals and completion documents.

 Blackout dates and holidays

-There is a blackout period for defences in the Fall, Winter and Spring terms.
-There will be no PhD thesis defences during this period.
-UW Space final uploads are acceptable.
+There are blackout periods for defences each term.
+PhD thesis defences may not be held during this period however UWSpace final uploads are acceptable.
 The blackout periods are as follows:

 In exceptional cases where committee members and/or external examiners are available only during the blackout period and the examination is required to be completed by the end of the term, the supervisor must contact the Mathematics Graduate Office.
 All requests to hold an examination during the blackout period must be approved by the Associate Dean of Graduate Studies before they can be scheduled.